Historia Mundum

 A cropped painting of Giuseppe Garibaldi, dating to 1860, showing only head and upper torso against an unadorned beige background.
 His face, weathered by sun and sea, is framed by a thick beard and mustache flecked with gray; his hair, receding at the temples, is brushed back.
 He gazes directly at the viewer with clear, steady eyes that reflect both determination and weariness.
 Garibaldi wears a dark woolen shirt buttoned to the neck, over which several strands of chain—perhaps symbolic of his journeys—drape across his chest.
 At his waist, a broad belt cinches light-colored trousers, and the hilt of a sword or knife is visible at his side.
 The painting’s muted palette and restrained brushstrokes emphasize the austere nobility of the Italian patriot, his plain attire contrasting with the subtle gleam of metal and chain.

 A portrait of Giuseppe Garibaldi in 1860, by Gustave Le Gray.
-Public domain image.
+This image is in the public domain.

 Giuseppe Garibaldi (1807-1882) remains a celebrated figure primarily for his military exploits during the Italian Risorgimento, yet his personal life was equally marked by adventure, profound relationships, and adherence to deeply held personal values.
 Born into a family tied to the sea, his early life as a sailor and subsequent exile in South America forged his character and led him to his most significant personal relationship with Anita Ribeiro da Silva.
 Her life and death profoundly shaped his own.
 Following years of revolutionary activity and further exile, Garibaldi eventually retreated to a simple, agrarian existence on the island of Caprera, a life perhaps more reflective of his core nature than his global fame suggested.